Menu

 Oracle templates and variables

-An Oracle query can return things like measurement names, key names or key values that are shown as a dropdown select box.
+An Oracle query returns results such as measurement names, key names or key values which are displayed as options in a drop-down select box.

 Examples: